puremourning/vimspector/README.md

 Vimspector is not:

 * a debugger!
-It's just the UI and come glue.
+It's just the UI and some glue.
 * fast.
 It's abstractions all the way down.
 If you want a fast, native debugger, there are other options.
 * comprehensive.
 It's limited by DAP, and limited by my time.
 I implement the features I think most users will need, not every feature possible.
 * for everyone.
 Vimspector intentionally provides a "one size fits all" UI and aproach.
 This means that it can only provide essential/basic debugging features for a given language.
 This makes it convenient for everyday usage, but not ideal for power users or those with very precise or specific requirements.
 See [motivation](#motivation) for more info.